 - Requires only one supply voltage (otherwise for CMOS)

-- Lesser immune to noisy when compared to ECL, but more than CMOS.
+- Lesser immune to noise when compared to ECL, but more than CMOS.

 - Fastest saturation, when compared to other logic families